jitbit/FastCache/README.md

 ## Tradeoffs

-FastCache uses `Environment.TickCount` to monitor TTL, which is 26x times faster than using `DateTime.Now`.
-But `Environment.TickCount` is limited to `Int32`.
+FastCache uses `Environment.TickCount` to monitor items' TTL. `Environment.TickCount` is 104x times faster than using `DateTime.Now` and 26x times faster than `DateTime.UtcNow`.

+~~But `Environment.TickCount` is limited to `Int32`.
 Which means it resets to `int.MinValue` once overflowed.
 This is not a problem, we do have a workaround for that.
-However this means you cannot cache stuff for more than ~25 days (2.4 billion milliseconds).
+However this means you cannot cache stuff for more than 25 days (2.4 billion milliseconds).~~

+The above is no longer valid, we have switched to .NET 6 targeting and now use `TickCount64` which is free of this problem.

 Another tradeoff: MemoryCache watches memory usage, and evicts items once it senses memory pressure. **FastCache does not do that** it is up to you to keep your caches reasonably sized.
 After all, it's just a dictionary.